 Lastly is the ceramic back, which compared to the plastic back on the GT2 isn’t even really a comparison. it is heavier, it is more slippery, but it is also incredibly scratch resistant, and importantly for the GT2 Pro is able to let electrons pass so Qi Wireless charging is possible (Qi is also doable through plastic, but ceramic is cooler).
 Ceramic also has this cool iridescent almost liquid metal-like look to it, and these three things together really do elevate the feel of the GT2 Pro and make it feel much more expensive compared to the previous watch.

 Now I’ve waxed poetic about the hardware changes, let’s do a small tour.
 Upfront is the watch face.
 The sapphire glass has a much shallower chamfer on the edge and forgoes the chronograph markings for simple lines.
 On the left-hand side is the slit in the case for the microphone, this is actually cut out of the ceramic back and sits flush to the titanium.
 The right-hand side has the two pushers, both elegant and beautifully knurled for more texture.
 Whilst they do spin, there is no encoding so you can’t use it to scroll like on the Apple Watch or some WearOS watches.
 Below the pushers is the speaker for listening to music or taking phone calls.
+That Speaker is surprisingly capable actually, paired with a microphone array that doesn’t suck, if I was in a relatively quiet or open enough space, most people didn’t know I was speaking to them through my watch.
+Volume was louder than expected but did lack some body to the sound, but this is a tiny speaker in a tiny watch, what do you expect.

 Above and below the screen is where the lugs are, whereas the GT2 had separate spike type lugs, the GT2 Pro’s are covered and the top part of the watch strap is actually covered.
 I’m actually not so much of a fan of this change, it feels cheap to me, but this is one of those things that is very subjective.
 On the rear, when compared to the GT2 the sensor layout has changed, but I’m not sure if the sensors themselves have changed.
 With a heart rate sensor, a Blood Oxygen (spO2) sensor on the rear using different types of lights emitted and reflected back, the heart rate sensors are usually pretty accurate, but as many have mentioned, the SpO2 tracker is usually done somewhere meaty, like the fingertip, the back of the wrist is just too thin to get an accurate measurement, and something as important as blood oxygen saturation even 1-2% can be a big difference.